A shortcut may refer to any of the following:

 1. In Microsoft Windows, a shortcut is a link that points to a program on the computer.
-Shortcuts allow users to create links to their programs in any folder, Start bar, Taskbar, Desktop or other locations on the computer.
+Shortcuts allow you to create links to programs in any folder, Start bar, Taskbar, desktop or other locations on the computer.
 A shortcut in Windows has a small arrow in the bottom left corner of the icon and are files that end with a file extension of .lnk.
 The picture shows an example of a Windows shortcut that links to the game SimCity.

-Heroes.
-If you're more familiar with Linux you can think of a shortcut as a
+If you are more familiar with Linux, you can think of a shortcut as a symbolic link.

 A shortcut is useful for accessing software programs or files more easily.
 Having a shortcut on the Windows desktop eliminates the need for users to look through the Start menu Programs list to find a specific software program.
 A shortcut also makes it much quicker to open a file and not have to dig through the My Documents folder or other folders on the computer to find a file.

 2. A shortcut is also used to describe a keyboard shortcut.